olakara/JekyllMetro/README.md

 ## Demo

-You can see the live demo of this theme at [http://blog-olakara.rhcloud.com](http://blog-olakara.rhcloud.com) or at [http://olakara.github.io](http://olakara.github.io)
+You can see the live demo of this theme at [http://abdelraoof.com](http://abdelraoof.com) or [http://blog-olakara.rhcloud.com](http://blog-olakara.rhcloud.com)
 ## Author

 **Abdel Raoof Olakara**